otrv4/otrv4/architecture-decisions/006-no-postquantum.md

-## ADR 6: No Postquantum Primatives
+## ADR 6: No Postquantum Primitives

 ### Context

-With the coming of post quantum computers (QC), many people have started talking about using QC resistant algorithms in privacy enhancing technology.
+With the coming of quantum computers (QC), many people have started talking about using QC resistant algorithms in privacy enhancing technology.

 ### Decision